 - There was no competition on the relevant market before the concentration.
-If so, the concentration cannot eliminate effective competition. - The concentration results in efficiency gains that may positively affect competition and that are passed on to the consumers. - The concentration improves the conditions of competition in another market such that the harmful effects of the dominant position can be outweighed.
+If so, the concentration cannot eliminate effective competition. - The concentration results in efficiency gains that may positively affect competition and that are passed on to the consumers.

+The concentration improves the conditions of competition in another market such that the harmful effects of the dominant position can be outweighed.

-9. Is it possible for the merging parties to raise a failing firm defence?
+9. Is it possible for the merging parties to raise a failing/exiting firm defence?

-It is possible to raise a failing company defence.
 The Competition Commission usually considers the following criteria:

-- The allegedly failing undertaking would, in the near future, be forced out of the market if not taken over by another undertaking. - The market share of the failing undertaking would be absorbed by the acquiring undertaking if the failing undertaking exits the market. - There is no less anti-competitive alternative concentration than the notified concentration.
+- The allegedly failing/exiting undertaking would, in the near future, be forced out of the market if not taken over by another undertaking. - The market share of the failing/exiting undertaking would be absorbed by the acquiring undertaking if the failing/exiting undertaking exits the market. - There is no less anti-competitive alternative concentration than the notified concentration.